ohshitgorillas/ReducedReachKBLayer/README.md

 ## Layout
 Below are the specific keymappings within the Caps Lock layer.

 Letter and number keys are referred to within single quotes, i.e. the the key immediately to the right of Caps Lock is 'a'.
 Symbol keys are denoted with their primary character then shifted character in single quotes, i.e. the key to the left of the Backspace is '=+'.
 Other main functions such as Enter, Backspace, etc. are referred to without quotes.
 The forward delete key is referred to as Delete.

+The Caps Lock key is simply referred to as **caps** below.

 ### Toggle Caps Lock
 The caps lock toggle is available by pressing Caps Lock + Space.